jtm6735/Project-4-IGME.230/README.md

 Update: 12/3
 I have just finished the javascript for my first page.
 When I first started the javascript for that page I planned on using anime.js.
 However, I ran into complications with the library and couldn't get it to work properly.
 Figuring that I didn't want to get stuck at this one point for too long I decided to go back to another library that I tried about before, GreenSock.js.
 Within the first minutes of using Greensock.js, things were already animating better than they were with anime.js.
 If I find that I still need it, I will go back to anime.js if need be.

+Update 12/13
+With the second page completely finished, I will admit to using anime.js on this page.
+Anime.js was able to meet the timing requirements with much more ease than anything from the greensock library could've.
+At this point in time, I think I am going to use anime.js again to finish off the last page of the project.